Agnes Varis Trust

 Barco’s Nightingales Foundation is the philanthropic arm of Barco’s Uniforms,

 producer of medical and other uniforms.
-Focused on helping children in need
+The Foundation focuses on helping children in need

 Johnson & Johnson

-more of our precious financial resources can be dedicated to providing life-changing
+more of our resources can be dedicated to providing life-changing

 Loupes Around the World